Psychological Services & Counselling

 We are an acknowledged and trusted service provider to both Commonwealth and State departments, including Queensland Health, Department of Child Safety, Youth and Women (Qld), Department of Communities, Disability Services & Seniors, Department of Social Services (Commonwealth), Northern Queensland Primary Healthcare Network and the Department of Health (Commonwealth).

 From these funded services, our qualified social workers work with clients in a range of programs.
-These include the Family Support Program, Family Intervention Service, Intensive Family Support and the Family & Child Connect program.
+These include the Family Support Program, Family Intervention Service and Intensive Family Support.
 These family programs help educate and empower parents for happier families, while also helping ensure the safety of the children.

 Home Maintenance Service & Transport

-CST’s Home Maintenance Service offers minor home modifications to both eligible clients under government-funded programmes and to the general public.
+CST’s Home Maintenance Service offers minor home modifications to both eligible clients under government-funded programmes and to the general public on a fee-paying basis.

 CST specialises in helping people stay in their homes for longer.
 Our tradesmen are all appropriately certified with years of experience behind them and include a carpenter and electrician.